 Element Los Angeles River Nitrogen Compounds and Related Effects TMDL Margin of Safety An explicit margin of safety of 10% of the ammonia, nitrate, nitrite and nitrate + nitrite loads is allocated to address uncertainty in the sources and linkage analyses.
 In addition, an implicit margin of safety is incorporated through conservative model assumptions and statistical analysis.
 Seasonal The critical condition identified for this TMDL is based on low flow Variations and condition.
 The driest six months of the year are the most critical condition for Critical nutrients because less surface flow is available to dilute effluent discharge.
-Conditions Mønitoring Tillman, LA-Glendale, Burbank, and Whittier Narrows POTWs must conduct confirmatory receiving water monitoring to verify that water quality conditions are similar to those of the 2003 ammonia WER study period.
-Confirmatory monitoring will be supplemental to three species toxicity testing required in the NPDES permits and must utilize Hyallela azteca as the test organism.
-If any confirmatory monitoring suggests toxicity, side-by-side toxicity testing of Hyallela azteca in site water and laboratory water is required.
+Conditions Monitoring Tillman, LA-Glendale, Burbank, and Whittier Narrows POTWs must conduct confirmatory receiving water monitoring to verify that water quality conditions are similar to those of the 2003 ammonia WER study period.
+Confirmatory monitoring will include concurrent chemistry and toxicity receiving water monitoring.
+Confirmatory monitoring will be supplemental to three species toxicity testing required in the NPDES permits and must utilize Hvallela azteca as the test organism.
 Temperature, pH, and ammonia receiving water data will be collected at the time and location of collection of the toxicity samples.
-Monitoring of chemistry and toxicity testing should include a minimum of three sample events per year for three years [] .
+Monitoring of chemistry and toxicity testing should include a minimum of three sample events per year for three years.
 Monitoring sites should be representative of those investigated in the Los Angeles River during the SSO study, as well as one location in the reach immediately downstream of where the SSO is applied.
-Two of the three sample events should be conducted during the defined critical condition, as identified by study results.
-Following the first three-year monitoring cycle, if there is no increase in toxicity attributable to ammonia, monitoring may be reduced to once every three years at each site, as appropriate.
+Two of the three year monitoring cycle, if there is no increase in toxicity attributable to ammonia, monitoring may be reduced to once every year at each site, as appropriate.
 The number and type of events during the year should be as described above.
+If confirmatory monitoring indicates toxicity due to ammonia or a change in the waterbody that could impact the calculation or application of the SSOs to the Executive Officer.
+Chemistry monitoring to include all nitrogen species, including total ammonia, as well as pH, hardness, temperature, sodium, potassium, calcium, BOD, sulfate, total dissolved solids, and chloride.
+In the event that ammonia concentrations at Tillman, LA-Glendale, Burbank, or Whittier Narrows POTW are consistently at levels below effluent limitations that would be set without use of the SSO, monitoring to confirm the SSOs is not necessary.